 It’s inevitable, so why are you holding your children back?

-Technically you are all set: you’ve created an estate transition plan designed to control how your legacy is to be distributed over time, ensuring that when wealth makes its way to the next generation they will be ready to accept it and the responsibilities that accompany it.
-But providing insight into how, how much, and when you intend to distribute your wealth to your heirs today just might risk entitlement, laziness, or a distorted sense of your family values into the future.
-Giving your children transparency into your financial picture could also prove to disincentivize them to go out and make their own impact on the world.
-But, if you spend the time and money to create a well-designed estate plan today, you can help ensure that your financial legacy will have a positive impact when you’re gone, right?
+Technically you are all set, you’ve created an estate transition plan designed to control how your legacy is to be distributed over time, ensuring that when the wealth you’ve built finally does make its way to the next generation, they will be ready to accept it and the responsibilities that accompany it.
+But providing insight today into how, how much, and when, you intend to distribute your wealth to your heirs just might risk entitlement, laziness, or a distorted sense of your family values in the future.

-Ironically, a large proportion of family leaders feel that bringing the next generation into the conversation before they are “ready” would represent the greatest risk to ensuring that their financial legacy would have a positive impact on their heirs.
-But how do heirs become ready in vacuum?
-And how does one build trust within a family framework when one of the most significant issues that a family will face is not on the table for family discussion?
+It’s a common fear: giving your children transparency into your financial picture could prove to disincentivize them to go out and make their own impact on the world.
+In fact, a large proportion of family leaders feel that bringing the next generation into the conversation before they are “ready” would pose the greatest risk to ensuring that their financial legacy would have a positive impact on their heirs.

 What does success look like?

-But agreed upon family values need to be just that – collectively determined and adopted.
+It’s paramount these family values be collectively determined and adopted.
 A unilateral imposition of values from the current generation only serves to create more alienation within the family.
-Allowing all members of the family the opportunity to articulate and participate in the process means building consensus and creates a more solid foundation for collective decision making into the future.
+Allowing all members of the family the opportunity to articulate and participate in the process means building consensus and creating a more solid foundation for collective decision making into the future.

-While building technical expertise is one of the primary reasons for engaging the next generation, the act of involving heirs also builds a framework of trust and collective decision making – critical elements of determining success down the road.
+While building technical expertise is one of the primary reasons for engaging the next generation, the act of involving heirs also builds a framework of trust and collective decision making, which are critical elements of determining success down the road.
 If siblings can develop these skills and embrace a collective vision now, the odds that they will continue to work closely into the future increase significantly.

 Fortunately, families today have a breadth of support options available to them to help navigate the complexities of a family enterprise strategy.
 Family advisors can offer a wide range of expertise to coach families through self-discovery, provide a constructive framework for conflict resolution, and help keep all family members engaged and accountable.